 Also, be aware that many rental car companies will require you to have held your driver’s license for at least a year before they will rent you a car.

 Note that many rental companies also have other restrictions, including a minimum age.
 The minimum age varies depending on the rental agency, but is usually around 20.
-In additional, most rentals charge a premium for drivers under 25, and there may also be restrictions on the type of car they will hire you.
+In addition, most rentals charge a premium for drivers under 25, and there may also be restrictions on the type of car they will hire you.

 For this reason, younger visitors to Iceland may consider taking guided tours or public transport instead of driving, and you can see our list of alternatives to driving in Iceland further on in the post.